The Rigga-Ding-Dong-Song

-"The Rigga Ding Dong Song" is the debut single by the group Passion Fruit, released in 1999.
+"The Rigga Ding Dong Song" is the debut single by the German Eurodance group Passion Fruit, released in 1999.
 The song is the group's most successful hit, reaching the top 10 in several countries, including Germany, Austria and Switzerland and the top 20 in the Netherlands.
-The original line-up can be seen in the single's cover sleeve and music video.
+The first generation line-up can be seen in the single's cover sleeve and music video.
+The vocals and rapping verses for the song were done by Leticia Spormann and Kenneth Clemmons.